cloud-elements/devportal/docs/guides/elements/auth.md

 ## Configure OAuth 1.0

 Cloud Elements provides the [parameters](#oauth-1-0-parameters) required to support a standard OAuth 1.0 flow.
 Each API provider implements OAuth 1.0 differently so you might need to supplement the parameters with additional configuration.

+The [OAuth 1.0](#oauth-1-0) entry in the [About Authentication](#about-authentication) section includes more details about the most common OAuth 2.0 authentication flow.

 To configure OAuth 1.0 elements: